 Some of the health factors that can leave a person at a higher suicide risk include mental and physical health conditions such as:

 - Chronic pain or other serious health condition

 - Traumatic brain injury

-2. THE EXTERNAL STUFF
+- THE EXTERNAL FACTORS

 Several circumstances in a person’s world can increase their likelihood of a suicide attempt.
 These include: